Ángel Ortega

 En 2023 se ha arrasado con ese césped, se han cortado de raíz la mitad de los arbustos y se cortó un árbol entero.

-La ciudad de #Madrid pierde árboles en un momento de la historia en la que debería estar plantando más y más.
+La ciudad de pierde árboles en un momento de la historia en la que debería estar plantando más y más.
 Hemos perdido cerca de 80 000 árboles (de 400 000) desde 2019.

 Mi copia personal: